 - Gross receipts for five years or less.

-- The average gross receipts is no more than $5 million within the last five years.
+- The average gross receipts are no more than $5 million within the last five years.

 Article Source: Forbes